Campania: Maritime

-Alexandr Ostrovskiy (Bulgaria), Mahendra Nath Mulla (Khukri) who tried to save people and ships and go down with his ship, captain Schettino escaped from the ship with one of the first lifeboats and left onboard crew and passengers, inclusive women and children.
-Extremely indignant by this Coast Guard captain Gregorio de Falco commanded to him "Vada a bordo, cazzo!" ("Get back on board, asshole!").
-After killing of 32 persons, Schettino was sentenced to only 16 years in prison.

 Service

 The services sector makes up for 78% of the region's gross domestic product.

 Unemployment

-The unemployment rate stood at 17.9% in 2020 and was one of the highest in Italy.
+The unemployment rate stood at 17.4% in 2022 and was one of the highest in Italy.

 Demographics

 The region, with a population of over 5.8 million inhabitants, is divided into five provinces: Naples, Benevento, Avellino, Caserta and Salerno.
 Over half of the population is resident in the province of Naples, where there is a population density of 2,626 inhabitants per km2.
 Within the province, the highest density can be found along the coast, where it reaches 13,000 inhabitants per km2 in the city of Portici.
 The region, which was characterised until recently by an acute economic contrast between internal and coastal areas, has shown an improvement in the last decade thanks to the development of the provinces of Benevento and Avellino.
 At the same time, the provinces of Naples, Caserta and in part Salerno, have developed a variety of activities connected to advanced types of services.

+Inhabitants rarely identify themselves as Campanians.
+Rather, provinces are what people use to identify themselves with.